7 Virtual Activities To Do With Your Kids Over Winter Break

 However, on the other, if you’re willing to pay the $8 entrance fee, you can gain access to 14 scenes in higher-definition resolution.
 That said, no matter which option you choose, you’re guaranteed to have an experience that you’ll remember for the long-haul.

-6. Virtually Tour the International Space Station.
+6. Explore virtual activities at the International Space Station.

 If your child dreams of being an astronaut, there’s no better activity for them to check out than touring NASA’s International Space Station.
 NASA currently hosts four different videos of station tours on its website.
 They include Zarya and Zveda, Cupola and Leonardo, Harmony, Tranquility, and Unity, and Destiny, Columbus, and Kibo.